svvoii/Docker_WordPress_Nginx/README.md

 }
 ```

-The final `docker-compose.yaml` file can be in this repository.
+The final `docker-compose.yaml` file is located in this repository.

 There is also a `Makefile` that helps to run docker commands to build, run, stop, remove containers and volumes.